workape/pan-toolbox/README.md

 #Palo Alto Networks Toolbox

-This will be a repository of scripts written to handle some functionality within the Palo Alto Networks firewalls.
+This will be a repository of scripts written to handle some checks and other things on on the Palo Alto Networks firewalls.

 ##url-check.py
 This script will query the PANDB cloud with data from a flat text file and return the